-“From complicated anatomical models for our children’s hospital, to creating training systems, and finally entering the dental clinic with implant surgical guides, Formlabs' Form 2 has increased our capabilities and decreased our costs, all while allowing us to provide tools to treat patients that would be next to impossible to replicate without our go-to SLA printer.”
+“From complicated anatomical models for our children’s hospital, to creating training systems, and finally entering the dental clinic with implant surgical guides, Formlabs' 3D printers have increased our capabilities and decreased our costs, all while allowing us to provide tools to treat patients that would be next to impossible to replicate without our go-to SLA printer.”

 - Todd Goldstein, PhD, Director, 3D Printing Lab, Feinstein Institute for Medical Research, Northwell Health

 “Materialise is committed to removing barriers for 3D printing in the medical industry.
 We're proud to be the first company in the world to receive FDA clearance for software that is intended for 3D printing anatomical models for diagnostic use, and to have Formlabs' Form 2 be one of the first validated 3D printers, helping to expand access to patient-specific care to more hospitals.“

 Ultra-precise, patient-specific tactile reference models help physicians better prepare for complex cases and operations while improving patient consent, lowering recovery time, and minimizing time and cost in the OR.

 Models printed on Formlabs 3D printers are commonly used in orthopedic, cardiothoracic, vascular, OMFS, oncology, urology, plastics, and pediatric cases.
 3D printed aneurysm models help one of the largest university hospitals in Germany reduce risks during brain operations.Learn to 3D Print Anatomical Models

 High-precision 3D printing allows designers to rapidly prototype devices and tools in-house, from concept models to functional testing with materials that closely match common injection-molded plastics.